hfrankel/movies-app/README.md

 - The movieList component renders out our favourite films
 - For this challenge, create the necessary components and just add some dummy text if required.
 They don't need to be functional yet then import them into the App component to render.
 Please also make them function-based as opposed to class components

+### 3 - Controlled MovieInput

+- In the MovieInput component, implement state so the input element is now controlled

 ## Available Scripts

 In the project directory, you can run: